Learning rewards for robotic ultrasound scanning using probabilistic temporal ranking: Autonomous ultrasound scanning

-Although the proposed reward model can be used with any policy, we demonstrate its use by means of a Bayesian optimisation policy, selecting action $\hat{\mathbf{a}}_t$ that drives an agent to a desired state $\hat{\mathbf{s}}_t$, drawn from a set of possible states using an upper confidence bound objective function that seeks to trade off expected reward returns against information gain or uncertainty reduction.
+Although the proposed reward model can be used with any policy, we demonstrate its use by means of a Bayesian optimisation policy, selecting action $\hat{\mathbf{a}}_t$ that drives an agent to a desired end-effector position $\hat{\mathbf{s}}_t$, drawn from a set of possible states (a volume of acceptable end-effector positions) using an upper confidence bound objective function that seeks to trade off expected reward returns against information gain or uncertainty reduction.

 Here, we learn a mapping between reward and end-effector positions using a surrogate Gaussian process model with a radial basis function kernel,